 Although Randín has been playing guitar as a kid, he recently started his formal Flamenco journey studying under the direction of Los Angeles-based Flamenco veterans Jose Tanaka and Guillermo Rios.
 Since then, he has played little else.
 Randín has been performing with the Jose Tanaka’s Flamenco Dojo ensemble at various Southern California events and is affiliated with performers from Esencia Flamenco Dance Company (Los Alamitos, CA), Mizuho Sato Flamenco (LA and San Francisco), and Naranjita Flamenco (Anaheim, CA).
 Randín is by no means an expert of Flamenco or Flamenco guitar, but his passion and commitment to the art makes him a worthy contributor to the Flamenco community.

-Yamaha Silent Flamenco Custom (by Guillermo Rios of LB Guitar Repair)
+Yamaha Silent Flamenco Custom (by Guillermo Rios of Long Beach Guitar Repair)

 Randín uses Savarez’s Tomatito T50R NT Flamenco strings.